 Due to its wide variety of applications and effectiveness, group counseling is often recommended for a wide range of issues, including PTSD, disordered eating, grief, emotional regulation, coping, relationship problems, and anxiety, to name just a few.

 At Bayless Healthcare, we take a whole-body approach to wellness.
-We don’t just focus on physical health, but on behavioral health, too.
-If you believe you could benefit from group counseling in Phoenix, schedule an appointment today.
+Our group counseling services not just focus on physical health but behavioral health, too.
+If you believe you could benefit from group therapy in Phoenix, schedule an appointment today.